chuckgreenman/php-cst/readme.md

 | T_XOR_EQUAL | ^= | assignment operators | ❌ |
 | T_YIELD | yield | generators | ❌ |
 | T_YIELD_FROM | yield from | generators | ❌ |

+## Parser

+There are a bunch of parser nodes that are outside of the lexer.